maptiler/manual/usage.rst

 Formats with support for transparency are:

 `-f png8a`
  DEFAULT.
 Paletted RGBA PNG image.

 `-f png or -f png32`
  RGBA PNG image

+`-f webp or -f webp32`
+ RGBA WebP image

 Non-transparent formats are:

 `-f jpg or -f jpeg`